htcondor/htcondor/docs/man-pages/condor_submit.rst

    ``out.0``, and ``err.0`` for the first run of this program (process 0).
 Stdin, stdout, and stderr will refer to ``in.1``, ``out.1``, and ``err.1`` for process 1, and so forth.
-A log file containing entries about where and when HTCondor runs, takes checkpoints, and migrates processes in this cluster will be written into file ``foo.log``.
+A log file containing entries about where and when HTCondor runs, transfers file, if it's evicted, and when it terminates, among other things, the various processes in this cluster will be written into file ``foo.log``.

    .. code-block:: text